 - If the customer’s order is marked as unfulfilled or unshipped, the order hasn’t been fulfilled yet by the retailer (retailer could be low on inventory of the items, internal delays with the fulfillment center, etc.).

-- If the customer is filing a claim the same day that the package was marked as delivered, at our discretion Route may ask you to wait 5 business days.
+- If the customer is filing an order issue the same day that the package was marked as delivered, at our discretion Route may ask you to wait 5 business days.
 Carriers (FedEx, USPS, UPS, DHL, etc.) sometimes prematurely mark the package as delivered when it’s still in transit.

 Filing a police report

 - Customer files the police report and includes an explanation that Route is a package protection company that has protected the customer’s package that has been stolen.
-To process the claim with Route, Route is requiring a police report.
-Once filed, the customer sends Route the police report PDF & number in the claim.
+To process the order issue with Route, Route is requiring a police report.
+Once filed, the customer sends Route the police report PDF & number in the order issue.